EXCLUSIVE-Naimi says Saudi oil production near record high in April

 "I believe demand over time will continue to grow.
 We are very positive in that sense.
 There is absolutely no concern from our side.
 We haven't seen any change since the prices changed," he said.

-Brent crude futures have rebounded from a six-year low of $45.19 a barrel hit in January to trade just below $64 on Monday, but are still down around 45 percent from last year's peak.
+Benchmark Brent crude futures have rebounded from a six-year low of $45.19 a barrel hit in January to trade above $64 on Monday, but are still down around 45 percent from last year's peak.

 OPEC has been fighting to retain customers after losing market share to new producers, such as shale in the United States, and decided not to cut output at the cartel's November meeting.